Incognito10011/OSP_Group_Project_2025/README.md

 ## Overview

-This is a blog website that includes all the featues of any other blog website
+This is a blog website that includes all the featues of any other blog website.
+We have Multiple different Pages
+    - Homepage:
+    - View Blog Page:
+    - Create Blog Page
+    - About Us Page:
+    - Contact Us Page:
+    -

 ## Features